anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 <a name="2.4.2"></a>
 ### 2.4.2 Profile Extensions (specialisations)

 Profile Extensions are meant to be used as labels for infrastructure, identifying the nodes that implement special capabilities that go beyond the profile baseline.
-Certain profile pxtensions may be relevant only for some profiles.
+Certain profile extensions may be relevant only for some profiles.
 The following **profile extensions** are proposed:

 Profile Extension Name | Mnemonic | Applicable to Basic Profile | Applicable to High Performance Profile | Description | Notes